BidyasagarAnupam/Bindo-Multiplayer-/README.md

    - Manage your profile and view personal details.

 8. **Settings Section**
-   - Customize your game experience with various settings.
+   - Customise your game experience with various settings.

+9. **Game History**
+   - Review past games and analyse your gameplay.

 ---